Skip to content

 Antibiotic prophylaxis against whooping cough

 There is insufficient evidence to determine the benefit of prophylactic treatment of pertussis contacts.
-Prophylaxis with antibiotics was significantly associated with side effects and did not significantly improve clinical symptoms, whoop, paroxysmal cough, number of cases who develop culture-positive B. pertussis or paroxysmal cough for more than two weeks in contacts older than six months of age.
+Prophylaxis with antibiotics was significantly associated with side effects.
+It did not significantly improve clinical symptoms, whoop, paroxysmal cough, number of cases who developed culture-positive B. pertussis or paroxysmal cough for more than two weeks in contacts older than six months of age.
 Due to the high risk of morbidity and mortality in infants less than six months of age who are incompletely immunized, contact prophylaxis is recommended for families who have an infant less than six months of age.
-The recommended antibiotics and dosages for contact prophylaxis are the same as those recommended in the treatment of whooping cough.
+The recommended antibiotics and dosages for contact prophylaxis are the same as those recommended in treating whooping cough.

 Additionally, the American CDC guidelines written in 2006 were reviewed more recently and not rewritten.
-They were published prior to the 2007 Cochrane Review.
+They were published before the 2007 Cochrane Review.

 Selected References